SecondThundeR/SecondThundeR/README.md

       - To begin with, I organized the necessary files and deleted unnecessary folders that are not used when interacting with the game in RenPy
       - The code was formatted for best readability when editing
       - And...here's a pretty nice README ;)
+  - [**secondthunder-js-bot**](https://github.com/SecondThundeR/secondthunder-js-bot) — Some random bot for Discord which was created just for fun and for some educational purposes *(Made with Discord.js library)*
   - [**My Landing Page**](https://secondthunder.github.io) — Despite the fact that the site is ready, I am constantly adding something new and interesting
   - **Figma Projects:**
     - [**OrbitReader**](https://www.figma.com/file/GsnLhc0IVJnofPt6yw3JZW/Orbit) — A quick sketch for one unreleased app